Monopolistic Competition

 As can be seen in this diagram, advertising will increase costs, shifting the ATC curve from ATC1 up to ATC2, but average costs may be lower if the advertising allows the firm to sell enough quantity so that it moves to a lower part of the ATC curve, as illustrated here.

-However, advertising does have its critics.
-Advertising often does not convey true information, or conveys misleading information, causing consumers to buy products that are not in their best interest or that are not the best value for their money.
+However, advertising has its critics.
+Advertising often does not convey true information or conveys misleading information, causing consumers to buy products that are not in their best interest or the best value for their money.
 Even comparisons with competing products are often misleading.
-Some people counterargue that if a firm is willing to spend a lot on advertising, then they will want to maintain good quality so that people continue buying the product.
+Some people counterargue that if a firm is willing to spend on advertising, they will maintain good quality so that people continue buying the product.